Aquarium: A Fully Differentiable Fluid-Structure Interaction Solver for Robotics Applications: EXPERIMENTAL RESULTS

-In simulation, we approximate the fish tail as a ten-link serial-chain rigid-body model with the joints located at corresponding marker positions along the center line of the body, as shown in Figure \ref{fig:soft-tail-simulation}.
-The body profiles of each link are approximated by a linear interpolation between the respective joint widths with the fin represented as a 1D link.
-The simulated motion is prescribed using a forward-kinematics model, where the joint angles are determined using CSRT \cite{lukezic2017discriminative} marker tracking from a pre-recorded video of the hardware experiment.
-The fluid environment is also modeled to recreate the hardware experiment: a $\SI{0.6}{\meter} \times \SI{0.6}{\meter}$ cavity with wall-like boundary conditions ($u_{\infty}=0$) with no initial fluid velocity.
-The fluid is simulated with properties of water, with a density of $\rho = \SI{997}{\kilo\gram\per\cubic\meter}$ and dynamic viscosity of $\mu = \SI{8.9e-4}{\pascal\second}$.
-Simulated boundary pressure forces, $\tilde{f}^{b}$, are integrated over the simulated fish-tail boundary and compared to the empirical force-sensor measurements.
+In simulation, we approximate the soft robotic fish tail as a ten-link, serial-chain, rigid-body model with the joints located at corresponding marker positions along the center line of the robot, as shown in Figure \ref{fig:soft-tail-hardware-vs-sim}.
+The body profiles of each link are approximated by a linear interpolation between the respective joint widths, and the fin is represented as a 1D link.
+The simulated motion is prescribed using a forward-kinematics model, where the joint angles are determined using CSRT \cite{lukezic_discriminative_2017} marker tracking from a pre-recorded video of the hardware experiment.
+The fluid environment is also modeled to recreate the hardware experiment: a $\SI{0.6}{\meter} \times \SI{0.6}{\meter}$ cavity with wall-like boundary conditions ($u_{\infty}=0$) filled with initially still water.
+Simulated boundary pressure forces, $f^{b}$, are integrated over the boundary and compared to the empirical force-sensor measurements.
 To best match our 2D simulation to the 3D hardware experiment, we normalize both datasets' maximum thrust values to one.

-As seen in Figure \ref{fig:soft-tail-force-histories}, there is good agreement between the phase and frequency of the normalized thrust forces w.r.t time, demonstrating the simulation's ability to capture transient-flow effects on a moving boundary.
-Potential sources of error include Aquarium's inability to capture the additional 3D flow and shape effects (i.e. contour of the fish-tail and fin in 3D) present in the experiment.
+As seen in Figure \ref{fig:soft-tail-force-histories}, there is good agreement between the phase and frequency of the normalized thrust forces with respect to time, demonstrating the simulation's ability to capture transient-flow effects on a moving boundary.
+Potential sources of error include Aquarium's inability to capture the full 3D effects (i.e., flow over the 3D contour of the fish tail) present in the experiment.
 This is a limitation of a 2D simulation, and future work is planned to extend Aquarium to 3D.
-Other potential sources of error include fabrication error of the hardware as well as the geometric and kinematic approximations of the multi-link representation.
+Other potential sources of error include hardware fabrication error as well as the geometric and kinematic approximations of the multi-link representation.